I don’t know if you’ve realised I love starting my posts with a short story of how the recipe was born.

-Beetroot has an earthy flavor, that you do like or don’t.
+Beetroot has an earthy flavour, that you either do like or don’t.
 If you cook it, it tastes sweet.

 Therefore, this beet soup tastes…sweet!

 WAIT!
-Though it has this typical flavor, you can easily transform a dish by balancing out (in fact, this beet soup doesn’t only taste sweet, but also sour and spicy!)
+Though it has this particular flavour, you can easily transform a dish by balancing out (in fact, this beet soup doesn’t only taste sweet, but also sour and spicy!)

 How?
 Read next paragraph.

 Do you know that… I’ve tried to make a decent beetroot soup for quite a few times?
 And do you know that every time I ended up disliking it?

 Yep.
 As soon as I started liking and eating beets, I started messing up with unbalanced preparations lol good job, Roby.